 Cory Hawbecker, Holst Architecture

-Dan brings expertise in energy modeling and designing to PHIUS standards to the Karuna Foundation team.
-He is the owner of the consulting firm Indicator, LLC, and is an instructor and curriculum developer for the Passive House Institute US' (PHIUS) Builders Training Program.
-In an effort to evolve building practice Dan combines a passion for energy efficiency, sustainability, and the natural environment with 30 years of construction experience.
+Dan brings expertise in energy and durability in buildings to the Karuna Foundation team.
+He is a consultant with RDH Building Science and is an instructor and curriculum developer for the Passive House Institute US' (PHIUS) Builders Training Program.
+In an effort to evolve building practice Dan combines a passion for energy efficiency, sustainability, and the natural environment with 30+ years of experience in construction and building detailing.
 He joins knowledge in Passive House, building science, materials selection and energy with his extensive background of hands-on craft & project troubleshooting.

 Thorsten Chlupp, Arctic Sun, LLC